 First, there is a casting interview by phone with the vice president of casting and talent relations as well as a supervising casting producer.
 The first step is to make sure the company being featured is agreeable to the basic expectations/minimum requirements that CBS has for the Undercover Boss format.

-The company must earn about $250 million in revenue.
-Larger is preferred.
+The company must earn $100 million or more in revenue.

-The participating undercover boss must be at the C-level or near it.
-Higher-ranking bosses are preferred.
+The participating undercover boss must be at the C-level or near senior level positions.

-The filming and production process requires eight to 10 days of the boss’ time.
+The filming and production process requires approximately 10 days of the boss’ time.

 Stage II: Showtime